luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 #### 2.3 Freeze Settings

-#### 2.4 Baseline Collection
-Baseline energy consumption represents the background power usage of the system in an idle state with the browser open.
-Subtracting the baseline is essential to isolate the specific energy cost of "video playback" from the energy required to keep the system and browser running.

-[How did we collect the baseline data?]

 ### 3. Measurement Infrastructure
 #### 3.1 Automation: Selenium
 This experiment utilized Selenium WebDriver for full automation.
 Compared to manual operation, the key advantages include: